 Worldly recognized for its wines and beautiful scenery, Douro's quiet country living has a strong appeal to those looking to escape the hectic city life.
 The river forms the backbone of the valley named after it, winding from the Spanish border to the sea.
 On the bordering slopes, vineyard terraces and rows were artfully carved into the land like steps, spotted here and there by century-old manors, among them the beautiful Six Senses Douro Valley.

 Located near Port wine town and cruise centre of Peso da Régua, on a beautiful bend in the river, it is the first Six Senses Hotel Resort Spa in the country.
 This hilltop manor, entirely renovated, offers incredible views of the valley and the river below.
+This is one of our clients' the favorite places to stay in Douro Valley so we have bookings when it is sold out anywhere else.

 And no trip to the Douro Valley would be complete without some time on the water.
 The journey upriver is one of the most scenic routes in the world.
 River cruises can last from an hour to one or more days, with or without meals and vineyard visits, and are a delightful way to enjoy the landscape.
 On board of a private sailing boat with a picnic on board, you'll have to time to soak up the atmosphere and take in the sights.